explode() and implode() php arrays

 There is also an optional third parameter, $limit, which will restrict the number of array elements created.

-implode() will do the opposite; pass it an array and the glue and in return you will get a string of each array element joined by the glue:
+implode() will do the opposite; pass it an array and the glue, and you will get a string of each array element joined by the glue:

 $monkeysArray = array('bubbles','charlie','george');